fhoedemakers/PicoSystem_InfoNes/README.md

 - Sound has to be implemented.
 Will be a challenge since the PicoSystem has as simple Piezo buzzer/speaker which has not the capabilities for generating proper sound from the NES.
 - Code has to be cleaned up.
 Uses parts of the [PicoSystem library](https://github.com/pimoroni/picosystem).
-- Companion App in Microsoft Windows for uploading roms to the handheld.
-- Save game support.

 ## flashing the PicoSystem
 - Download **PicoSystem_InfoNes.uf2** from the [releases page](https://github.com/fhoedemakers/PicoSystem_InfoNes/releases/latest).